GET IN TOUCH

 The goal is to document and honor your family at this moment in your lives, authentically.
 I will engage and talk with your children to get to know them as individuals.
 Getting comfortable in front of the camera, and engaging in play is the best way to capture this stage in their life and capture their genuine expressions.

 Explain what is going to happen.
 Have activities and lay out a time frame and expectations.
+As a parent myself, I am not opposed to offering a reward at the completion.

 Simple is better.
 I always gravitate toward neutral colors and mid tones – but if you are a family that wears bright colors, by all means do!
+Just make sure everyone is dressing for the same party.

 Collect anything (heirlooms, toys, monogrammed gifts) that you may want to have in your family portraits.